OketunjiOludolapo/EDA/README.md

-# This is a preliminary Exploratory Analysis on Bike Sharing Rental Rates and factors that influences Rentals
+# This is a preliminary Exploratory Data Analysis on Bike Sharing Rental Rates and factors that influences Rentals